AustinXY/connect-4-self-learning-AI/README.md

 # connect-4-self-learning-AI

 There are four connect four AIs you can play with.
 StupidAI, RandomAI, MonteCarloAI and C4AI.
-C4AI is our implementation of connect four AI.<br />
+C4AI is my implementation of connect four AI.<br />
 ## Usage
 * `javac *.java`<br />
 Compile.